A Solemn Profession, September 8th, 2022

-As we transition to the Extraordinary Form of the Mass, our days have been filled with “firsts.”
+As we transitioned to the Extraordinary Form of the Mass, our days were filled with “firsts.”
 Here are photos from our first Solemn High Mass on the feast of the Infant Jesus of Prague, January 3rd, 2018.

 Below, our first Requiem Mass celebrated in the monastery crypt on November 2nd, 2017.

 In October 2016 a Carmelite Hermit celebrated Mass according to the ancient Carmelite Rite.